Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: How and Why Changing Matching Methods Changes Treatment Effect Estimates

-The second term in \eqref{Eq:LinApprox} represents weighted difference in average unobservables between the two matched control sets.
+The second term in \eqref{Eq:LinApprox} represents a weighted difference in average unobservables between the two matched control sets.
 This quantity is 0 under Assumption 3, or under the same conditions on mean balance as we had for observables.
 Importantly, balance can never be checked in this case because $\bu^a$ and $\bu^b$ are not observed.
 This suggests that the existence of different sets of matches of equal balance on observables, but that produce different estimates, could be an indicator of violation of Assumption 3.

 Lastly, the final term in \eqref{Eq:LinApprox} is the difference between residual terms of outcome variables.
 This quantity is guaranteed to be 0 only if there is no randomness at all in the outcomes, conditional on treatment and observed covariates, and under Assumption 3.
 This is rarely the case, as outcomes are often sampled from a super-population of interest.
-A simple upper bound on the expected absolute value of this term is given by $\sqrt{Var(\bar{Y}^a|\bX, \bU) + Var(\bar{Y}^b|\bX, \bU)}$:\footnote{See the supplement for a derivation.} this indicates that when outcomes have large conditional variance, then there is possibility that units with similar values of both observed and unobserved covariates will still have different outcomes.
-Because of this, units with the same covariate values could have different outcomes under Assumption 3 whenever observed covariates are not strongly predictive of outcomes: valid causal inference is still possible in this case, thanks to ignorability, but there might exist multiple equally-balanced matched sets that lead to different treatment estimates due to much of the outcome variance being independent of the observed covariates.
-We note that these variances will decrease as the size of the matched sample increases: this points to the bias-variance trade-off between matched group size and balance, which has been studied, for example, in \cite{King2017}.
+A simple upper bound on the expected absolute value of this term is given by $\sqrt{\textit{Var}(\bar{Y}^a|\bX, \bU) + \textit{Var}(\bar{Y}^b|\bX, \bU)}$:\footnote{See the supplement for a derivation.} this indicates that when outcomes have large conditional variance, then there is a possibility that units with similar values of both observed and unobserved covariates will still have different outcomes.
+Because of this, units with the same covariate values could have different outcomes under Assumption 3, adding another explanation of why there might exist multiple equally-balanced matched sets that lead to different treatment estimates.